django-oscar/django-oscar/README.md

 * To be a portable Django application that provides ecommerce functionality.
 * To comprise a set of loosely coupled apps that can be overridden in projects (interdependence is on interfaces only)
-* To allow core objects (eg products, orders) to be extended within a specific project
+* To be highly customisable so any part of the core can be customised.

 The central aim is to provide a solid core of an ecommerce project that can be extended and customised to suit the domain at hand.
 One way to acheive this is to have enormous models that have fields for every possible variation; however, this is unwieldy and ugly.

-A more elegant solution is to have models where all the fields are meaningful within the ecommerce domain.
+A more elegant solution is to have minimal models where all the fields are meaningful within any ecommerce domain.
 In general, this means more work up front in terms of creating the right set of models but leads ultimately to a much cleaner and coherent system.

 ## Core design decisions